History of Quantity Surveyors

 But what about the process you go through to purchase your tax depreciation schedule?
 While the cost may be a fraction of what you paid for your property, failure to obtain a thorough report will likely cost you thousands of lost tax deductions yearly.

 Follow these steps to ensure you maximise every possible cent and avoid unnecessary interest from the tax office.

 Why do I need a Quantity Surveyor, not an Accountant?

-The Australian Taxation Office has declared that Quantity Surveyors, accountants are not the correct organisation to estimate the construction costs – where the price is unknown.
+The Australian Taxation Office has declared that Quantity Surveyors, not accountants are the correct organisation to estimate the construction costs – where the price is unknown.

 You can read the ruling in Tax Ruling 97/25.

 Engage a quantity surveyor straight after settlement

 Unless your property is very unusual, there would be no need to speak to a quantity surveyor before purchasing a property.

 While you’re hunting for potential investments, you can work out the estimated depreciation for a property by using Washington Brown’s free, online property depreciation calculator.

 Once you have committed to purchasing the property, you might want to engage a quantity surveyor.